developer239/factoriotools-factorio-http-controls/README.md

   -p 34197:34197/udp \
   -p 8080:8080 \
   -v factorio-saves:/factorio/saves \
-  factorio-http-controls
+  factorio-with-http-controls
 ```

 The container automatically:

-- Starts Factorio server 1.1.110 with RCON enabled
+- Starts Factorio server 2.0.55 with RCON enabled
 - Generates `server-settings.json` with proper RCON configuration
 - Configures server for IP-based connections (hidden from public browser)
 - Starts the HTTP API server
-- Coordinates both services

 ## Connecting to the Server

 **Direct IP Connection:**

 1. In Factorio, go to "Play" → "Multiplayer"
 2. Click "Connect to address"
-3. Enter your server's IP address and port: `your-server-ip:34197`
+3. Enter your server's IP address and port: `your-server-ip:34197` for example `127.0.0.1:34197`
-4. The server will not appear in the public server browser (this is by design)
+4. The server will not appear in the public server browser

 **Server Configuration:**

 - Game Port: `34197/udp` (for Factorio client connections)
 - HTTP API Port: `8080/tcp` (for RCON management)
 - RCON Port: `27015/tcp` (internal only)